carlosh93/carlosh93/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=carlosh93.carlosh93)

-I am a final-year Ph.D Student in Computer Science with seven years of progressive experience in scientific research and software development.
+I am a Postdoctoral fellow at King Abdullah University of Science and Technology (KAUST).
 I love coding, researching, reading, playing soccer and traveling.

 My current research lies at the intersection of computer vision and computational imaging.
 I specifically design imaging systems to provide privacy protection of images and videos (in hardware) and perform vision tasks.